-AN ESSENTIAL PART OF ANY FIRE SAFETY SYSTEM, CHURCHES FIRE CAN PROVIDE HIGH-QUALITY FIRE ALARMS THAT YOU CAN TRUST
+AN ESSENTIAL PART OF ANY FIRE SAFETY SYSTEM, CHURCHES FIRE & SECURITY CAN PROVIDE HIGH-QUALITY FIRE ALARMS THAT YOU CAN TRUST

 DESIGN AND MAINTENANCE

 Churches Fire & Security offers a comprehensive design, installation, commissioning and maintenance service for all types of detection – including single-point smoke, heat and carbon monoxide detection, beam detection, wireless, air sampling (aspirated) and gas suppression systems.